Canon 200D vs Fujifilm X-M1

 Review summary: Canon 200D vs Fujifilm X-M1

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Fujifilm X-M1?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 200D: